intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Embedding-Layers.md

 LookupTable for multi-values.
 Also called embedding_lookup_sparse in TensorFlow.

 The input of LookupTableSparse should be a 2D SparseTensor or two 2D SparseTensors.
 If the input is a SparseTensor, the values are positive integer ids, values in each row of this SparseTensor will be turned into a dense vector.
-If the input is a Table, the first tensor in this table should be the integer ids, just like the SparseTensor input.
-And the second tensor in this table is the corresponding weights of the integer ids.
+If the input is two SparseTensor, the first tensor should be the integer ids, just like the SparseTensor input.
+And the second tensor is the corresponding weights of the integer ids.

 @param nIndex Indices of input row
 @param nOutput the last dimension size of output